-Whether you’re a skeptic who shrugs off scary legends as nonsense, a superstitious believer who will knock on every room before stepping in, or a thrillseeker who actively seeks out these types accommodations, this list of the most haunted hotels in Bangkok is here for you to decide if there is something to the stories, or if it’s all just hype.
+Bangkok is one of the top destinations in Asia - there is much to do here from shopping to going on some of the top day tours in the city, you’re sure to have an amazing time here.
+Whether you’re a skeptic who shrugs off scary legends as nonsense, a superstitious believer who will knock on every room before stepping in, or a thrillseeker who actively seeks out these types of accommodations, this list of the most haunted hotels in Bangkok is here for you to decide if there is something to the stories, or if it’s all just hype.
 Most of these hotels have tales of someone who died a tragic death during its construction or in its early years of operation and their spirits are known to haunt the place.
+Wondering where to stay in Bangkok?
 Check out our list of the top haunted hotels in Bangkok, Thailand.

 The old wing of the Holiday Inn Silom is notorious for sightings of a long-haired woman and a child running around in the corridors.
 Guests have even gone on to complain that the little child stood next to their bed as they slept.
 The new wing, however, is considered to be free of any ghostly figures.

 The hotel features rooms done in pastel decor, each of which come equipped with cable television, tea and coffee making facilities, along with ironing facilities.
 The property is located right next to the Jewelry Trade Centre, a five-minute walk from the Surasak BTS station and a 45-minute drive from the airport.
 Other amenities available to guests include an outdoor pool, a health club, fitness centre, a tennis court and a variety of dining options.